 According to Einstein, you can’t lose mass.
 But you can convert mass to energy.
 Stars undergo thermonuclear reactions where four hydrogen atoms are combined together into helium through heat.

 So all stars do during their life-cycle is just burn hydrogen into helium and release energy.
-Typically, main sequence stars like the sun go through this process for about 95% of its life.
+Typically, main sequence stars like the sun go through this process for about 95% of their life.

 The sun’s layers include the corona, chromosphere, photosphere, convection zone, radiative zone, and core.
 It’s also composed of 72% hydrogen, 26% helium and 2% other gases.